ga-wdi-exercises/js_geometry/readme.md

 * `area` - calculates the area of the rectangle.
 * `perimeter` - calculates the perimeter of the rectangle.

-Create a few rectangles with different lengths and widths, and then test your outcomes using Jasmine!
+Create a few rectangles with different lengths and widths.

+Bonus: Test your outcomes using [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!

 ## Triangle